Tucson Code Works

 a Javelina made of CSS

-Tucson Code Works is a tiny (170 square foot) semi-private tech-focused coworking space in downtown Tucson, Arizona.
-The main goal of TCW is to provide a nice place to work for technologists who otherwise work in isolation from their colleagues.
+Tucson Code Works is a tiny (180 square foot) semi-private tech-focused coworking space in downtown Tucson, Arizona.
+The main goal of TCW is to provide a nice, friendly workplace for technologists who are otherwise isolated from colleagues.

 Can I join?